linode/apl-core/charts/cert-manager-webhook-civo/otomi.md

 Chart customizations for Otomi:

-added policy ignore to the `deployment.yaml` template line 18/19:
+- Add policy ignore to the `deployment.yaml` template line 18/19:

 ```
       annotations: